Cozy Peach Kitchen

 • Flavorful filling: Zucchini is stuffed with BBQ tempeh, seasoned rice, corn and tomatoes and topped with shredded mozzarella.

-• Healthy and balanced: Packed with plant-based protein, whole grains, and veggies.
+• Healthy and balanced: Packed with plant-based protein, whole grains, and veggies, this recipe is designed to be a complete meal.

 • Versatile: Great as leftovers and easy to customize.